Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 For Those That Want Everything

-But when it comes to quality and comfort, the Nor'Sea 27 just can't be beat.
-Designed by Lyle C. Hess - famous for his small cruising boat designs like the Bristol Channel Cutter - this sloop rigged, canoe-stern beauty is made for long voyages with the safety of its crew in mind.
+But when it comes to quality and comfort, the Nor'Sea 27 just can't be beaten.
+Designed by Lyle C. Hess—famous for his small cruising boat designs like the Bristol Channel Cutter—this sloop-rigged, canoe-stern beauty is made for long voyages with the safety of its crew in mind.

 Any boat that points her bow out to sea should be designed so that the crew need not worry about a safe return–no matter what tricks the weather may play.